G2G Support Center

 Login

-* For Singapore users, please refer to this article
+Note: For Singapore users, please refer to this article instead:

 An authorization hold is a temporary deduction from your available credit or account balance.
-It occurs when a merchant requests approval from your bank for a specific amount, often before the actual transaction takes place.
+It happens when a merchant asks your bank to approve a specific amount before the actual payment is completed.

-(1) When you make a purchase, an authorization request is sent to your bank for a specific amount.
+• When you place an order, a request is sent to your bank to authorize a certain amount.

-(2) The bank sets aside this amount, making it temporarily unavailable for other transactions.
+• The bank temporarily holds this amount, making it unavailable for other use.

-(3) The actual transaction amount will only be charged when the merchant finalizes the purchase and accepted the payment.
+• The amount is only charged when the seller finalizes and accepts the payment.

 Did you find it helpful?
 Yes No